learning-zone/javascript-basics/README.md

 * **Predictable**: It produces a predictable output for the same inputs.
 * **Readable**: Anyone reading the function as a standalone unit can understand its purpose completely.
-* **Reusable**: Can reuse the function at multiple places of the source code without altering its and the caller's behavior.
+* **Reusable**: Can reuse the function at multiple places of the source code without altering its and the caller\'s behavior.
 * **Testable**: We can test it as an independent unit.

 <div align="right">
     <b><a href="#table-of-contents">↥ back to top</a></b>
 </div>

-## Q 9.11.
-What is memoization in JavaScript?
+## Q. What is memoization in JavaScript?

 Memoization is a programming technique which attempts to increase a function\'s performance by **caching** its previously computed results.